 Prospective students should review the program's Admission Requirements page for all information related to admission criteria, as well as Monmouth University's Graduate Admission site.

-Candidates are invited to apply if they have not completed all prerequisite courses, the GRE general exam, or all of the 200 clinical hours.
-However, if an applicant is missing three or more requirements, their application will be placed on hold.
+Candidates are invited to apply if they have not completed all prerequisite courses.
+However, if an applicant is missing two or more requirements, their application will be placed on hold.
 In addition, applicants with missing prerequisites must state how they plan to complete the remaining requirements.

 All requirements must be completed by June 30 prior to matriculation into the program.
 If the candidate is offered a seat in the program but fails to complete all admission requirements by June 30, the offer of admission will be withdrawn.

 The program does not award credit for either any courses taken outside the program or any experiential work completed prior to admission.
 Thus, no advanced standing is given to any student.
 All admitted students must complete the curriculum in its entirety.

 Our admission cycle will open July 1, 2016, for classes beginning Fall 2017.
 Applications are accepted only through the Central Application Service for Physician Assistants (CASPA).